- This topic is empty.

 Third, it depends upon how the word 'theos' is used IN CONTEXT.

-“In identifying Jesus as God, Thomas, of course, was not identifying him as the Father.
+Quote “In identifying Jesus as God, Thomas, of course, was not identifying him as the Father.
 Earlier in the same passage, Jesus had referred to the Father as his God.
 It is interesting to compare Jesus’ wording with the wording of Thomas.
 Jesus told Mary Magdalene, ‘I am ascending to my Father and your Father, to my God and to your God’ (theon mou kai theon humon, John 20:17).
 As in John 1:1 and John 1:18, the Father is called ‘God’ in close proximity to a statement affirming that Jesus is also ‘God.’
 Here again, as in John 1:18, we do not see the apostle John distinguishing between the Father as ‘the God’ (ho theos) and Jesus the Son as only ‘God’ (theos without the article).
 In fact, whereas Jesus calls the Father ‘my God’ without the article (theon mou, 20:17), Thomas calls Jesus ‘my God’ with the article (ho theos mou, 20:28)!
 One could not ask for any clearer evidence that the use or nonuse of the article is irrelevant to the meaning of the word theos.
 What matters is how the word is used IN CONTEXT…” (Robert M. Bowman Jr. & J. Ed Komoszewski, Putting Jesus in His Place: The Case for the Deity of Christ [Kregel Publications, Grand Rapids, MI 2007], Chapter 12.
 Immanuel: God with Us, p.
-143; bold emphasis ours)
+143; bold emphasis ours) March 21, 2011 at 6:40 pm#239956KangarooJackParticipantTO ALL,

 The word 'theos' twice used in John 1:1 is a proper name and is therefore definite both times with and without the article.

-“Theoretically a proper name should not need an article because it is by its very nature definite (Syntax of New Testament Greek, James A. Brooks, page 75).
+“Theoretically a proper name should not need an article because it is by its very nature definite“ (Syntax of New Testament Greek, James A. Brooks, page 75).

 The absence of the article before 'theos' in 1:1c indicates only that it is the predicate.
 That's it!
 It's that simple!